Alter versus Deep Belief

 Belief systems are maximally contentious in our globalised world, and are important to both the inter-harmony and the preservation of culture/s.
 We create artworks to uncover and express the layers of Alter’s budding belief system, in their naïve mutability and contingency, even their idiosyncrasy.
 People may be prompted to ask: How are we transmitting our beliefs to and through machines?
 How sure are we in our beliefs?
 How soft are they, and how hard?

-A Better Version of You, Artsonje Center, Seoul 2017
+A Better Version of You, Artsonje Center for Contemporary Art, Seoul 2017